ashdavies/talks/whats-new-in-firebase/index.md

 ## [fit] What's Firebase?

 ^
 - What is Firebase?
-If you've been away from the scene for a while or you're just not familiar
-- Direct from the source, this is how Google describes Firebase
+- This is how Google describes Firebase

 ---